Skip to Content

 Motsunabe is usually cooked in a shallow hot pot on your table.
 The offal is allowed to simmer for a few minutes in a soup base seasoned with soy sauce, garlic, and chili pepper.
 Other ingredients like cabbage, garlic chives, and champon noodles are later added to complete the dish.

 Motsunabe hot pot is delicious, especially when eaten with rice.
-It’s one of the best things you can do in Fukuoka.
+It’s one of my favorite things to do in Fukuoka.
 I’ve had it a few times but the best motsunabe I’ve tried was from the highly regarded Hakata Motsunabe Yamanaka Akasakaten restaurant.

 Motsunabe, a popular Japanese hot pot dish from Fukuoka